Group Therapy for Teens in Redondo Beach

 How can I tell if my teen is going through a phase or if it’s more severe?

-Tell them that you value their opinion but the ultimate decision is up to you.
+Tell them that you value their opinion, but the ultimate decision is up to you.
 If they had a physical issue, there wouldn’t be any discussion about whether or not they got treatment.
 Mental and emotional health is just as important as physical health.
-You may have to resort to bargaining a reward for attending therapy and cooperating such as new clothes or extended curfew.
-Once they go, most are happy they did.
+You may have to resort to bargaining a reward for attending therapy and cooperating, such as new clothes or an extended curfew.

 Group Therapy for Teens in Redondo Beach, CA

-In the Redondo Beach, CA area, there is teen group therapy available at Blume Behavioral Health.
+In the Redondo Beach, CA area, teen group therapy is available at Blume Behavioral Health.
 Our goal is to leave nothing to chance when it comes to your child.
 We can offer your teen:

 • A residential program in a safe and supportive environment that instills a feeling of security and peace